 However, it wasn’t always this way.
-At the start of my Instagram journey I wasn’t all that focused.
+At the start of my Instagram journey, I wasn’t all that focused.
 I was so happy when my first brand wanted to work with me that I jumped at the chance to work with them and I don’t regret it one bit.

 Working with my first brand – Benefit Cosmetics

-Working with my first brand was a really exciting experience, but it was also a really nerve racking one.
+Working with my first brand was a really exciting experience, but it was also a really nerve-racking one.
 What if they didn’t like my photos?
 What if they weren’t good enough?
 What if the brand’s audience didn’t like them?
 This was the first time I had taken photos for anyone other than my one tiny Instagram account, and I honestly couldn’t quite believe it!
 But working with my first brand taught me a lot of things, and I am so incredibly thankful for all of them.

 Back in March 2016, I was approached by Benefit Cosmetics to do a set of photos for them to post on their Instagram pages.
 Of course, I thought it was a little strange, I mean, books and make up was indeed a strange combination, but I remember I had a huge smile on my face for the rest of the day.
 A huge brand actually wanted to work with me!
-At this time, I was around 1,000ish followers so I felt extremely honoured that a brand I loved liked my photos so much that they wanted me to take some for them, especially as I was doing the campaign alongside some pretty big accounts.
+At this time, I was around 1,000ish followers so I felt extremely honoured that a brand I loved liked my photos so much that they wanted me to make some for them, especially as I was doing the campaign alongside some pretty big accounts.
 I know, some of you may be thinking that me working with Benefit is a bit of an odd one, they are very pink and girly after all.
-However, at the time, my feed looked very pink and girly (remember pink book month) .
+However, at the time, my feed looked very pink and girly (remember pink book month).

 Yeah.
 Pretty big change, huh?

 The deal was that I would be sent products in exchange for five photos.
 After the ‘yay me I’m working with a brand’ mood had worn off, it actually began to dawn on me that I was actually going to have to take these photos.
-How in the WORLD was I going to incorporate books and make up in the same photo!?
+How in the WORLD was I going to incorporate books and makeup in the same photo!?
 Turns out, it was actually pretty difficult!
 I really felt the pressure, and I had several breakdowns trying to make a photo work which really wasn’t working!
 I had to stop and take a moment and remember that they approached me for a reason.
 They liked my photos.
 Once I stopped trying to force concepts to work, it actually became much easier and more pleasant experience for me.
 Thankfully, Benefit loved the photos.
-One in particular has been featured on multiple different Benefit Instagram pages – most of which I didn’t even know existed.
+One, in particular, has been featured on multiple different Benefit Instagram pages – most of which I didn’t even know existed.

 Of course, I wasn’t paid to take these photos, but that wasn’t important to me.
 My photo got seen by thousands of people and gained me hundreds of new followers.
 It got me exposure.
-I’m not sure if any of those followers have stuck around, but if you have come and say hi because you’ve experience the whole of my Instagram journey with me!
+I’m not sure if any of those followers have stuck around, but if you have come and say hi because you’ve experienced the whole of my Instagram journey with me!